 What should I do if YouTube still won’t work with VPN after trying these steps?

 If all else fails, contact your VPN’s support team with details about your device, OS version, network type, server you tried, and the exact error message.
 They can help you pinpoint server issues, protocol compatibility, or device-specific quirks.
-Browsec vpn free vpn for chrome your quick guide in 2025
+Windows 10 vpn: the ultimate guide to setup, security, protocols, and troubleshooting for Windows 10 users 2026

 Do VPNs affect video quality or buffering?